-After giving further effect to our issuance and sale of 2,272,727 shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions, estimated offering expenses payable by us and repayment of debts of \$3.8 million, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$17.3 million, or approximately \$1.64 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.27 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of approximately \$9.36 to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving further effect to our issuance and sale of 1,363,636 shares of common stock in this offering at an assumed initial public offering price of \$11.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions, estimated offering expenses payable by us and repayment of debts of \$3.0 million, our pro forma as adjusted net tangible book value as of June 30, 2020 would have been approximately \$8.1 million, or approximately \$0.84 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$1.47 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of approximately \$10.16 to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering price per share paid by new investors.